+Bond Strategy

-Equity Strategy.
-The Fund has adopted a non-fundamental investment policy that, under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of companies listed on a developed ex-US index.
-The Fund defines a developed ex-US index as one that is comprised of large-, mid- and small-capitalization developed market equities, excluding the U.S. and Canada.
+The Fund has adopted a non-fundamental investment policy that, under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in U.S. investment grade bonds primarily by purchasing exchange traded funds ("ETFs").

-The Fund pursues its equity strategy primarily by purchasing ETFs that invest principally in equity securities of companies listed on a developed ex-US index.
-The adviser does not frequently trade equity securities but seeks to maintain consistent exposure to such companies through its investments in ETFs.
-The adviser determines which equity securities to purchase based on factors such as price, liquidity, and track record.
+The Fund pursues its equity strategy primarily by purchasing ETFs that invest principally in the U.S. investment grade bonds.
+The adviser does not frequently trade securities but seeks to maintain consistent exposure to such companies through its investments in ETFs.
+The adviser determines which ETFs to purchase based on factors such as price, liquidity, and track record.
+The adviser selects ETFs that are representative of an asset class, have a minimum five-year track record, adequate trading volume relative to the Fund's size.